The NTSB's Summary of US Civil Aviation Accidents for Calendar

 certain emergency medical transport operations.

-In contrast, general aviation operations encompass those not covered by
+In contrast, general aviation operations encompass all those not covered by

 Part 121 or Part 135 (or those covered by Part 129, which applies to foreign